will-carkner/will-carkner-com/src/content/blog/learn.md

 Going down a rabbit hole for a few hours or even days is super enjoyable and it creates new links in my brain.
 If the knowledge is not applicable to me at that instant, I still have good faith that it will become useful in my future.

-Here is a link to the deep dive I have done recently on [metagenomics](https://willcarkner.notion.site/Metagenomics-b653d408706d47ce8432d5e8c84436e3?pvs=4)
+As an example, here is a link to the deep dive I have done recently on [metagenomics](https://willcarkner.notion.site/Metagenomics-b653d408706d47ce8432d5e8c84436e3?pvs=4).

 ## Takeaway